MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 6. You don't need to provide gateway, DNS or WINS information as this pool is used to allocate IP addresses for VIPs through the network controller only.
 Click **Next** to skip these screens.
 7. In **Summary**, review the settings and finish the wizard.

-## Set up the service template

-### Download the service template to a local computer
+## Download and import the template

-1. Download the gateway service template from the [Microsoft SDN GitHub repository](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/GW).
+1. Download the RAS gateway service template from the [Microsoft SDN GitHub repository](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/GW).
+The download contains two templates.

-  - The download contains two service templates for the RAS gateway.
-One for generation 1 VMs and the other for generation 2 machines.
+    - The EdgeService Template Generation 1 VM template is for deploying the gateway service on generation 1 virtual machines
+    - The EdgeService Template Generation 2 VM is for deploying the gateway service on Generation 2 virtual machines.
-  - Both the templates deploy a three node gateway and you can configure the number of the passive gateway virtual machines during deployment.
+    - Both the templates have a default count of three virtual machines which can be changed in the Service Template designer.
+You can configure the number of passive gateway VMs during deployment.

 2. Extract the contents to a folder on a local computer.

-3. Copy the contents to a folder on your VMM server, or to a file share that the VMM server can access.

-### Import the service template

-Add the gateway service template to the VMM library.

-1. In **Library** > **Templates**, click **Service Templates** > **Import Template**.
+3. Click **Library** > **Templates** > **Service Templates** > **Import Template**.
-2. Browse to the service template folder, select **EdgeServiceTemplate Generation1.xml**, and click **Next**.
-Update the template parameters as required:
+4. Browse to your service template folder.
+For the purposes of this procedure, select the **EdgeServiceTemplate Generation 2.xml** file.
+5. Update the parameters for your environment as you import the service template.
+Note that the library resources were imported during network controller deployment.

-  - **win_server.vhd**: Windows Server Virtual Hard Disk.
-Format can be VHD or VHDX depending on the service template you choose.
-Select the base VHD image that you downloaded and imported to the VMM Library earlier during network controller deployment.
+    - **WinServer.vhdx** Select the base virtual hard drive image that you downloaded and imported earlier, during network controller deployment.
-  - **NCCertificate.cr**: This custom library resource contains the trusted root certificate (.CER) for the network controller.
-It's used for secure communications between the network controller and the gateway instances.
-Map to the NCCertificate.cr library resource in your VMM library.
+    - **NCCertificate.CR**: Map to the NCCertificate.cr library resource in the VMM library.
-  - **EdgeDeployment.cr**: A custom library resource that contains an SSL Certificate in .PFX format and the scripts required to install and configure RRAS.
-Select the **EdgeDeployment.cr** library resource that you prepared earlier and imported into you VMM library.
+    - **EdgeDeployment.CR**: Map to the EdgeDeployment.cr library resource in the VMM library

 3. On the **Summary** page, click **Import**.